sesponda/lightdocs/README.md

 1. **Documentation Model**: defined by simple JavaBeans such as `Resource`, `Operation`, `Parameter`, and others (see package _org.lightdocs.model_ ).
 2. **Documentation Builder**: which will create the basic documentation structure processing JAX-RS annotations and firing events as new operations and resources are added.
 These events will be picked up by different processors that will augment the model. _Custom processors could be added to extends this project processing more annotations_.
-3. **Documentation DSL**: a Groovy-base Domain Specific Language used to write about concepts and behaviors that can't be explained with the annotations alone.
+3. **Documentation DSL**: a Groovy-based Domain Specific Language used to write about concepts and behaviors that can't be explained with the annotations alone.

 How to use